-On November 6, 2015, we entered into a Joint Development Agreement (the "JDA") with Praj which establishes a strategic relationship to: (i) jointly develop our technology for use in certain ethanol plants that utilize sugarcane juice, sugarcane syrup, sugarcane molasses, sugar beet syrup, sugar beet molasses, cassava, rice, and cellulosic sugars (the "Feedstock"); (ii) jointly develop an engineering package for greenfield Biobutanol plants and retrofitting ethanol plants to produce renewable isobutanol ("Biobutanol") from the Feedstock; and (iii) license our technology to build greenfield Biobutanol plants and retrofit certain ethanol plants to produce Biobutanol.
+On November 6, 2015, we entered into a Joint Development Agreement (the "Praj JDA") with Praj which establishes a strategic relationship to: (i) jointly develop our technology for use in certain ethanol plants that utilize sugarcane juice, sugarcane syrup, sugarcane molasses, sugar beet juice, sugar beet syrup, sugar beet molasses, cassava, rice, and cellulosic sugars (the "Feedstock"); (ii) jointly develop an engineering package for greenfield Biobutanol plants and Retrofitting ethanol plants to produce Biobutanol from the Feedstock; and (iii) license our technology to build greenfield Biobutanol plants and Retrofit certain ethanol plants to produce Biobutanol.

 The parties will jointly develop and optimize the parameters to produce Biobutanol from the Feedstock (the "Development Work").
 After the Development Work is completed, we will negotiate commercial license agreements with Praj and third party licensees.
-Praj has the exclusive right to supply equipment and process engineering services for (i) certain greenfield Biobutanol plants covered by the JDA and (ii) the addition of Biobutanol capacity for certain ethanol plants that utilize the Feedstock and Praj technology.
+Praj has the exclusive right to supply equipment and process engineering services for (i) certain greenfield Biobutanol plants covered by the Praj JDA and (ii) the addition of Biobutanol capacity for certain ethanol plants that utilize the Feedstock and Praj technology.
 Praj agreed to meet certain milestones to maintain its exclusive rights.
-We will negotiate and license our technology for producing Biobutanol directly with the ethanol plants covered by the JDA and will also have the right to supply biocatalysts, nutrient packages, and support services to such plants.
-Praj will be the engineering procurement and construction supplier for the ethanol plants covered by the JDA and we will be the exclusive seller of all Biobutanol produced by such plants.
-The JDA will continue in effect for two years unless it is earlier terminated by either of the parties as provided in the JDA.
-The parties have agreed to indemnify one another under certain circumstances and to limit their liability under the JDA.
+We will negotiate and license our technology for producing Biobutanol directly with the ethanol plants covered by the Praj JDA and will also have the right to supply biocatalysts, nutrient packages, and support services to such plants.
+Praj will be the engineering, procurement and construction ("EPC") supplier for the ethanol plants covered by the Praj JDA and we will be the exclusive seller of all Biobutanol produced by such plants.
+The Praj JDA will continue in effect for two years unless it is earlier terminated by either of the parties as provided in the Praj JDA.

-In connection with the JDA, on November 6, 2015, we entered into a Development License Agreement with Praj (the "Praj License Agreement").
+In connection with the Praj JDA, on November 6, 2015, we entered into a Development License Agreement with Praj (the "Praj License Agreement").
 We own certain patents, patent applications, and know-how relating to the production, recovery and use of Biobutanol.
-Pursuant to the License Agreement with Butamax, we received certain sublicensing rights, on a non-exclusive basis, in and to certain patents and patent applications relating to the production, recovery and use of Biobutanol that are owned or licensed (and sublicensable) by Butamax (collectively, the "Licensed Butamax Patents").
+Pursuant to the Butamax License Agreement, we received certain sublicensing rights, on a non-exclusive basis, in and to certain patents and patent applications relating to the production, recovery and use of Biobutanol that are owned or licensed (and sublicensable) by Butamax (collectively, the "Licensed Butamax Patents").
 Pursuant to the Praj License Agreement, we granted Praj a license to our patents, patent applications, and know-how on a non-exclusive, royalty-free basis for use solely at Praj's Matrix plant in Pune, India, and a non-exclusive sublicense of our rights in and to the Licensed Butamax Patents for use within that facility, in each instance, for purposes of process development and manufacturing Biobutanol from the Feedstock at that facility, under the terms and conditions of the Praj License Agreement.